 Virginia Museum of Fine Arts

 Local museums are great places to spend hot days, and not just for the central air conditioning.
-Virginia’s museums welcome visitors with brand new exhibits, like “Julia Child: A Recipe for Life" at the Virginia Museum of History & Culture (March 16 – September 2, 2024) and "BODY WORLDS: The Anatomy of Happiness" at the Science Museum of Virginia (May 25 – September 2, 2024).
-The Virginia Museum of Fine Arts wows with multiple new and ongoing art exhibitions, as well as a brand-new tearoom called Floris at the VMFA.
+Virginia’s museums welcome visitors with brand new exhibits, like “Give Me Liberty" at the Virginia Museum of History & Culture (March 22, 2025 – January 4, 2026) and "Ultimate Dinosaurs" at the Science Museum of Virginia (May 31 – September 1, 2025).
+The Virginia Museum of Fine Arts wows with multiple new and ongoing art exhibitions, including "Frida: Beyond the Myth" (April 5 – September 28, 2025).

 6. Splash Around at a Water Park